setap5d/rtd/docs/source/Usage/req1.rst

 .. image:: ../images/req1/sec3/image3.png
     :width: 600px
     :align: center
-    :alt: Image of the project page with the updated project
+    :alt: Image of the modal with the updated project details

 Once the user has made the desired changes, they can click the "Save" button to save the changes.